-- 2 TBSP cocoa powder (optional, but intensifies the chocolate flavor and color)
+- 2 TBSP (13 gr) cocoa powder (optional, but intensifies the chocolate flavor and color)

-- Cut shortening into the flour and salt with a pastry cutter to the consistency of coarse meal.
+- In a large mixing bowl, whisk together the flour and salt.
+Add the shortening or butter to the bowl and cut it in with a pastry cutter until the consistency of coarse meal.

 - Add ice water 1 TBSP at a time while stirring gently until the dough starts to form into a ball.

-- Lay parchment paper into the crust and fill with dried beans, rice, or pie weights.
+- Lay a piece of parchment paper into the crust and fill with it dried beans, rice, or pie weights.

 - Allow to cool completely on a wire rack before filling.

-- In the bowl of a stand mixer fitted with a paddle attachment, beat together the butter and sugar until light and fluffy.
+- In the bowl of a stand mixer fitted with a paddle attachment (make sure not to use a whisk attachment), beat together the butter and sugar on medium-high speed until light and fluffy- about 3-4 minutes.